 Invasive Plant Patrol 101 video: Click Here

-If unable to attend the workshop but still interested in identifying some of our aquatic plant life, we can provide a Quick Key to help you identify natives vs. invasives.
+If you are interested in identifying some of our aquatic plant life, we can provide a Quick Key to help you identify natives vs. invasives.
 (See below for an older version.)
 Email us at sokokislakeassoc@yahoo.com and request one, or use the contact page in this site.

 August 2024 Survey Results here